Die Curly Girl Methode | lockenkopf

 Curly Girl Method & Me

-I think it is a good way to "restart" the curls and you can find out relatively quickly what is right for your Curls is; and you take care of it.
-But I still wash my curls with shampoo from time to time (100% of course).
-But what I really experienced as a revelation is the "don't touch" while drying.
+I think it's a good way to "reboot" your curls and you find out relatively quickly what's right for your own curls; and you take it from there.
+But I still wash my curls with shampoo from time to time (100% natural, of course).
+But what I have really experienced as a revelation is the "no touching" during drying.

-I'll take a little bit of this after the curls dry.
-Oilrub it on my palms and "reach" into the curls from below.
-This gives a little shine and protects the curls.
+After drying the curls, I take a little oil, rub it on my palms and "grab" the curls from underneath.
+This adds a little shine and protects the curls.

-So, I hope this sheds some light on the method Curly Girl.
+So, I hope this sheds some light on the Curly Girl method.

 See you soon